 I found some old notes from when I used to teach DIY decorating classes.
 I realized with all the talk about chalk paint lately – there is another – almost forgotten way to make beautiful painted finishes – using Clear Mixing Glaze.

-It used to be the only way I painted furniture.
-Working with glazes gives any painted piece the depth in a similar way that colored waxes do to chalk paint.
 I found some glaze in my basement, but it was pretty old so I headed to Lowes to pick up a new bottle.
 Once I got back home I started a weekend painting marathon with a mirror makeover.

-Two projects in my family room and one in my studioffice.
-The mirror is the only one I have completed so far.
-You will see the other two later this week.
-I only have two small areas of wall space in my family room.
-This wall is one them.
 I like the mirror placed on it as it is directly across from the doors.
 It bounces the light which makes the room look bigger and brighter.

 Before I discovered chalk paint and wax, I used to paint using latex mixed with Clear Mixing Glaze.
 For this mirror I decided to experiment with both.
 I love how it turned out.